 Where Can I Make the Most Money as a Medical Assistant?

 Highest-Paying States for Medical Assistants

-The states below featured a very high cost of living in the second quarter of 2022, according to the Missouri Economic Research and Information Center.
+Several states below featured a very high cost of living in the first quarter of 2023, according to the Missouri Economic Research and Information Center.
 Workers thinking about relocating to one of these states to increase their clinical medical assistant salary should note that the cost of living also varies within states.
 Apartments in major cities may charge much higher rents than suburban and rural areas.

 Highest-Paying Metropolitan Areas for Medical Assistants

 Professionals can find the highest average clinical medical assistant salary by exploring careers in California's San Francisco Bay Area.
 These cities' high costs of living mean employers must offer more.
 Zumper reports that Oakland, California residents spend an average of $2,195 per month for a one-bedroom apartment as of August 2023.

 |San Francisco-Oakland-Hayward, CA||$58,710|

 Outside of California, the areas with the highest medical assistant salaries also have high costs of living.
 These include the West Coast and Alaska.
 While the Minneapolis-St. Paul area does not have as high a cost of living as these others, it is still a major metropolitan area with a relatively high cost of living.